j-siguencia/Music-Ranks-Mobile-App/README.md

 # Additional Feature

-Building off of our webapp version of Musical Ranks, we decided to add a notification feature using the ToastAndroid module that notifies the user of various actions they might take.
+Building off of our webapp version of Musical Ranks, we decided to add a notification feature using the ToastAndroid built-in module that notifies the user of various actions they might take such as a successfull login, sign, ranked song, etc.